Spudos/for_the_win/README.md

 The user is asked if they have existing details to log in and if not, details can be created.
 If the user has details they can log in and play the game

+Validation is performed on the user details to ensure that only valid characters are used

 ![user Login](/images/user_login.png)

-User Stories covered - 5
+User Stories covered - 5, 9

 ### 4.3 Team Selection